"A zenészek Győrbe utaznak, és ott zenélnek."

-Translation:The musicians travel to Győr, and they play music there.
+Translation:The musicians travel to Győr and play music there.

 I ignored accents when typing the answer in English, and Duolingo reported a typo and suggested that I have answered "The musicians travel to Gyór, and play music there."